Last Updated: 5/17/22 | May 17th, 2022

 11. Ten Years a Nomad: A Traveler’s Journey Home, by me!

-This is a memoir about my ten years traveling and backpacking the world, my philosophy on travel, and the lessons I learned that can help you travel better.
+Ten Years a Nomad is a memoir about my ten years traveling and backpacking the world, my philosophy on travel, and the lessons I learned that can help you travel better.
 It takes you on a trip around the world from start to finish: getting the travel bug, planning, setting off, the highs and lows, the friends made, what happens when you come back — and the lessons and advice that result from all that.
 I poured my heart into this book.
 It is my opus on travel and features all my best stories too!

 12. How to Travel the World on $50 a Day, by me!

 Okay, I know I include this book in every list, but it’s awesome, so you should read it!
 This New York Times best-seller, called “the bible for budget travelers” by the BBC, will teach how to master the art of travel so you can save money, get off the beaten path, and have a more local, richer travel experience, no matter where you’re going.
 It will help you plan for the trip you can take when the world starts again and we can all leave our house!

 In these times when we can’t travel with our bodies, we can still travel with our minds.
 These books will help fill your days and recharge your wanderlust battery for when you can finally traverse the world again.